eventageous/eventageous/book/src/vision.md

 # Vision

-Americano aims to be a convenient, lightweight way for open-source communities to track their calendar.
+Eventageous aims to be a convenient, lightweight way for open-source communities to track their calendar.

 ## Goals